noi-techpark/bdp-core/README.md

 This platform collects heterogeneous data of different sources and different domains, does elaborations on it and serves the raw and elaborated data through a REST interface.

+For a detail introduction, please see our [Big Data Platform Introduction](https://opendatahub.readthedocs.io/en/latest/intro.html).

 The Big Data Platform Core is free software.
 It is licensed under GNU GENERAL PUBLIC LICENSE Version 3 from 29 June 2007 (see `LICENSE` file).

 [![reuse compliant](https://reuse.software/badge/reuse-compliant.svg)](https://reuse.software/)

 ----